jlibovicky/jlibovicky.github.io/_posts/2020-02-20-MT-Weekly-Multilingual-View-on-Unsupervised-MT.md

 Adding the auxiliary language pair seems to add consistently around 3 BLEU points for all language pairs they tried.
-Experiments with different auxiliary languages show that language relatedness matters (Romanesque languages help Romanian whereas Czech does not).
+Experiments with different auxiliary languages show that language relatedness matters (Romanesque languages help to improve translation into Romanian whereas Czech does not).
 Unfortunately, they did not try using multiple auxiliary language pairs.
 I would be very interested in seeing if this only the amount of auxiliary data that helps or if a larger variety of language phenomena in the data could help.

 I already said what I liked on the paper, but there are also obvious drawbacks to this method.
 When we would apply this method on many languages at once, with